 - ClassPass makes it easier for you to work out from anywhere.
 ClassPass partners with 40,000 gyms and studios around the world and offers a range of classes including yoga, dance, cardio, boxing, Pilates, boot camp, and more.
-You can get unlimited on-demand video workouts at no cost and reduced rates on membership plans to book in-person fitness classes and reserve gym time. - Active&Fit Direct[®].
-As a Kaiser Permanente member, get access to more than 11,600 gyms with one membership.
-When Kaiser Permanente members sign up for an Active - ChooseHealthy® provides reduced rates on a variety of fitness, health, and wellness products.
-This includes activity trackers, workout apparel and exercise equipment.
+You can get unlimited on-demand video workouts at no cost and reduced rates on membership plans to book in-person fitness classes and reserve gym time. - 'Active&Fit' Direct[®].
+As a Kaiser Permanente member, you get access to more than 11,600 gyms with one membership when you sign up for an 'Active&Fit' Direct "standard network" membership.
+You can visit any of the participating fitness centers in the nationwide 'Active&Fit' Direct network.
+Additional "premium network" gyms may be available for additional costs. - ChooseHealthy® provides you with reduced rates on a variety of fitness, health, and wellness products.
+This includes activity trackers, online tools to help manage your health, workout apparel, and exercise equipment.

-Emotional Wellness and Coaching Apps - www.kp.org/selfcareapps
+Emotional Wellness or Coaching Apps - www.kp.org/selfcareapps